StanleyTK/SmartPlanner/README.md

-# To-do app

 Project will be used for CS348 Final Project

 Frontend: React, Next.js, Tailwind CSS
-Backend: Python, Django, AWS
+Backend: Python, Django, AWS, PostgreSQL